MicrosoftDocs/azure-devops-docs/docs/articles/effective-tfvc-branching-strategies-for-devops.md

 # Explore how to manage branching strategies with a DevOps mindset in Team Foundation Version Control (TFVC)

-Are you planning to embrace [DevOps](http://donovanbrown.com/post/what-is-devops) using the Team Foundation Version Control ([TFVC](/azure/devops/repos/tfvc/index)) with Team Foundation Server (TFS) or Visual Studio Team Services (VSTS)?
+Are you planning to embrace [DevOps](http://donovanbrown.com/post/what-is-devops) using the Team Foundation Version Control ([TFVC](/azure/devops/repos/tfvc/index)) with Team Foundation Server (TFS) or Azure DevOps Services?
 You probably have a few questions, such as:

 - How do I decide on the right branching strategy?
 - Is there an effective strategy for DevOps?